polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ## Dispatch

 A dispatch is the execution of a function with a pre-defined set of arguments.
-In the context of the [FRAME](#frame) library for [runtime](#runtime) development, this refers specifically to the "runtime dispatch" system, a means of taking some pure data (the type is known as `Call` by convention) and interpreting it in order to call a published function in a runtime module ("[pallet](#pallet)") with some arguments.
+In the context of [runtime](#runtime) development with [FRAME](#frame), this refers specifically to the "runtime dispatch" system, a means of taking some pure data (the type is known as `Call` by convention) and interpreting it in order to call a published function in a runtime module ("[pallet](#pallet)") with some arguments.
 Such published functions take one additional parameter, known as [`origin`](#origin), that allows the function to securely determine the provenance of its execution.

 ---